skelterjohn/bsonrpc/README.md

 bsonrpc
 =======

-Implementation for net/rpc/jsonrpc, with bson
+Implementation for net/rpc using BSON (http://bsonspec.org) as the wire protocol.

+Uses launchpad.net/mgo/v2/bson for marshalling and unmarshalling.